vortex-tcg/vortex_tcg/devops/README.md

   In terraform a .tfvar file is the equivalent of a .env file.
 We only need to define the variable list before, to set a list of possible existing variables.

-  For each variable their is 4 things to keep in mind :
+  For each variable there is 4 things to keep in mind :
   - the name -> must be in capitalize letters, separate with underscores.
   - description -> the value to describe what this variable is made for.
   - type -> to add more security about the variable and define which type is allow.